Covid-19 self isolation payments.

 The Government has announced a new payment to support people who face financial difficulty if they have been instructed to self-isolate on or after 28 September 2020.

-If you have been contacted by the NHS and asked to self-isolate, either because you have tested positive for coronavirus (COVID-19) or you have been in contact with someone who has tested positive, you may be entitled to some financial help during your self-isolation period.
+If you have been contacted by the NHS and asked to self-isolate, either because you have tested positive for coronavirus (COVID-19) or you have been in contact with someone who has tested positive and are not exempt from self-isolation, you may be entitled to some financial help during your self-isolation period.

 Who will be eligible for a payment?